TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 of the SP (see section `Secure Partitions Layout File`_) shall be updated to contain the manifest offset.
 If no offset is provided the manifest offset defaults to 0x1000, which is the page size in the Hafnium SPMC.

+Currently, the SPM implementation does not yet support specifying the offset for the HOB list in the json description of the SP.
+A default value of 0x2000 is used.

 The configuration of the boot protocol is done in the SPs manifest.
 As defined by the specification, the manifest field 'gp-register-num' configures the GP register